Synbols: Probing Learning Algorithms with Synthetic Datasets: Generator

 \paragraph{Resolution} (Fig.~\ref{fig:generator}c) The number of pixels per image is an important trade-off when building a dataset.
 High resolution provides the opportunity to encode more concepts and provide a wider range of challenges for learning algorithms.
 However, it comes with a higher computational cost and slower iteration rate.
 In Fig.~\ref{fig:generator}c-left, we show that we can use a resolution as low as $8 \times 8$ and still obtain readable characters.\footnote{For readability, scale and rotation are fixed and solid colors are used for the background and foreground} Next, the $16 \times 16$ resolution is big enough to render most features of Synbols without affecting readability, provided that the range of scaling factors is not too large.
 Most experiments are conducted in $32 \times 32$ pixels, a resolution comparable to most small resolution datasets (e.g., MNIST, SVHN, CIFAR).
 Finally, a resolution of $64 \times 64$ is enough to generate useful datasets for segmentation, detection and counting.

 \paragraph{Background and Foreground} (Fig.~\ref{fig:generator}d) The texture of the background and foreground is flexible and can be defined as needed.
 The default behavior is to use a variety of shades (linear or radial with multiple colors).
 To explore the robustness of unsupervised representation learning, we have defined a \emph{Camouflage} mode, where the color distribution of independent pixels within an image is the same for background and foreground.
 This leaves the change of texture as the only hint for detecting the symbol.
+It is also possible to use natural images as foreground and background.
 Finally, we provide a mechanism for adding a variety of occlusions or distractions using any UTF-8 symbol.
-By default, we use \emph{circle}, \emph{square}, and \emph{triangle} with various scales and translations.

 \paragraph{Attributes} Each symbol has a variety of attributes that affect the rendering.
 Most of them are exposed in a Python dict format for later usage such as a variety of supervised prediction tasks, as some hidden ground truth for evaluating the algorithm, or simply a way to split the dataset in a non \iid{} fashion.
 The list of attributes includes \emph{character}, \emph{font}, \emph{language}, \emph{translation}, \emph{scale}, \emph{rotation}, \emph{bold}, and \emph{italic}.
 We also provide a segmentation mask for each symbol in the image.